ooni/probe-cli/internal/enginenetx/DESIGN.md

 | 8       | `T0 + 32s`    |
 | ...     | ...           |

-That, we exponentially increase the delay until `8s`, then we linearly space each attempt by `8s`.
+That is, we exponentially increase the delay until `8s`, then we linearly space each attempt by `8s`.

 Additionally, the dialing algorithm keeps statistics about the operations it